Crossfire (series): Crossfire HD

 Crossfire HD is a free spin-off first-person shooter PC game set to be released exclusively for China.
 This game has been described as a remastered version of the original Crossfire using Unreal Engine 3.
 Crossfire HD went into a fourth closed beta in China in August 2020.
-Crossfire HD has officially been released to the public on the 10th June 2021 only in China.
+Crossfire HD has officially been released to the public on the 10th June 2021 in China.

 Crossfire Zero

-Crossfire Zero was a free spin-off first-person shooter PC game for the Southeast Asian market released in January 2020.
-This game featured two game modes, one which offered classic modes such as S&D and Team Death Match and the other offering a Battle Royale style mode.
-The game ran on Unity and has been closed on the 28th October 2020.
+Crossfire Zero (or CrossFire Web in China) was a free spin-off first-person shooter PC game for China in 2017 and the Southeast Asian market released in January 2020.
+This game featured two game modes, one which offered classic modes such as S&D and Team Deathmatch and the other offering a Battle Royale style mode.
+The game ran on Unity and has been closed on an unknown date in China and 28th October 2020 for Southeast Asian market.

 CrossfireX

-CrossfireX is a first-person shooter released exclusively for Xbox One and Xbox Series X/S. Smilegate Entertainment wanted to expand the narrative of the franchise and introduce it to a broader audience.
+CrossfireX was a first-person shooter released exclusively for Xbox One and Xbox Series X/S. Smilegate Entertainment wanted to expand the narrative of the franchise and introduce it to a broader audience.
 Therefore, the team partnered with Xbox Game Studios to create a console version and entrusted Remedy Entertainment, a Finnish video game developer, to create a single-player campaign for the game.
 As Remedy at that time was exploring the idea of working on a first-person shooter, and planned on developing multiple projects at once, the team agreed to help Smilegate.
 Remedy had been working on the single-player portion since 2016.
 The single-player portion will be powered by Remedy's own Northlight engine, which was used previously in Quantum Break and Control.
 Remedy was chosen due to the team's expertise in creating memorable fictional worlds and characters.
 Inspired by Metal Gear Solid and Resident Evil, the team hoped to create characters that are "larger-than-life".

+On February 3, 2023, Smilegate announced that the game would shut down on May 18, 2023.

 Crossfire: Sierra Squad

-Crossfire: Sierra Squad is an upcoming first-person shooter developed and published by Smilegate for PlayStation 5's virtual reality headset PlayStation VR2.
-The game is expected to be released in 2023.
+Crossfire: Sierra Squad is a first-person shooter developed and published by Smilegate for Microsoft Windows and PlayStation 5's virtual reality headset PlayStation VR2.
+The game was released on August 29, 2023.

+Crossfire 2

+Crossfire 2 is a first-person shooter currently in development by Smilegate.
+Not officially announced, game is listed on Smilegate's official website careers page.
+Game is to use Unreal Engine 5.